 Fellowships are sometimes available to PhD students.
 Fellowships usually provide both a stipend and tuition waivers.
 A PhD student's application for financial support should be included with the application for admission.

 There are several sources of financial support for travel for students presenting a technical paper at a computer science conference.
 These include the Computer Science Department itself, as well as programs sponsored by the Graduate School.
 In addition, students can volunteer for full support to attend a Usenix or IETF conference.

 Each year the Department allocates money to be awarded to support graduate student presentations at technical conferences.
 The Graduate Committee makes the awards.
-In recent years most awards were $600 - $1,000, depending on the quality of the conference.
-You should first apply for travel support through the Graduate School.
-See Graduate School Student Travel Grant below.
+In recent years most awards were $300 - $1,000, depending on the quality of the conference.

-The Committee will consider requests for travel support on a rolling basis throughout the year and will fund future events only.
-Once you have you paper accepted to any event(s), you need to fill out the Department Travel Application and submit it to the Graduate Advisor.
+The Committee will consider requests for conference support scholarships on a rolling basis throughout the year and will fund future events only.
+Once you have you paper accepted to any event(s), you need to fill out the Departmental Conference Support Scholarship Application and submit it to the Graduate Advisor.
 These awards are made as long as funds are available and aren't awarded more than once to the same student within the same academic year.
 Once we are done with the funds, students will be notified.

 If you are not awarded any support from the department, other awards may be available: